Frank3W/simplemath/README.md

 see an example at [requirements.txt](requirements.txt) and [setup.cfg](setup.cfg).

 In a data science pipeline, to enable reproducibility, it is critical to have `requirements.txt` track the exact version of all dependence.

+### package test
+Package requires test module to ensure that all code pass quality standards.
+In package installation, testing component is not mandatory.
+But it is a good (in fact, must-have) practice to get installed package tested in different environments before distribution.
+This process contains two logic parts that fulfilled by two `python` tools:

+- `tox` - automatically create specified isolated environments, install required dependence and launch testing commands.
+- `pytest` - execute testing cases implemented in its framework.

+`tox` tool can be installed by running `pip install tox`.
+After the installation, command `tox` is supposed to run at the folder where it contains setup file (`setup.cfg`and/or `setup.py`) and `tox.ini`.
+The file `tox.ini` provides the configuration for `tox` execution.
+The command to invoke testing is also specified in `tox.ini` file; see [tox.ini](tox.ini) for an example.

+In `tox.ini`, the dependency for running test can be provided.
+Note that the dependency given by `install_requires` in setup file will be automatically installed by `tox` into isolated testing environments as well.